-The museum has a limited number of manual wheelchairs that guests may borrow free of charge at the Member Service Center located near the Box Office on Level 1.
-Leaving a driver’s license or ID is required.
+The Museum has a limited number of manual wheelchairs, which guests may borrow free of charge with a driver’s license or ID, available upon request at the Ticket Center or entry kiosk located on Level 1.
 Wheelchairs are available on a first come, first served basis.

-Other Power-Driven Mobility Devices
+Power-Driven Mobility Devices

-Seating is available in every permanent exhibit gallery and on the outdoor terraces of the museum.
-Wheelchair-accessible seating is available in the Frost Planetarium.
-A limited number of seats in the Frost Planetarium have removable arms.
-Indoor and outdoor wheelchair-accessible seating is also available in the café.
-Both the Frost Planetarium and café are located on Level 1.
+Seating is available in every permanent exhibition gallery and on the outdoor terraces of the Museum.
+Wheelchair-accessible seating and a limited number of seats with removable arms are available in the Frost Planetarium.
+Indoor and outdoor wheelchair-accessible seating is available in the Food@Science café.
+Both the Frost Planetarium and Food@Science are located on Level 1.

 Assistive listening is available for all Frost Planetarium shows.
-Receivers and headsets are available at the Frost Planetarium entrance.
+Receivers and headsets are available at the Frost Planetarium entrance on Level 1.
 Wheelchair-accessible seating is available.
 A limited number of seats have removable armrests.
-The Frost Planetarium entrance is located on Level 1.

 Any guide dog, signal dog or other animal individually trained to provide assistance to an individual with a disability as defined by the American with Disabilities Act is welcome in the Museum during regular operating hours.
 To ensure the safety of our own animal collection, pets, companion animals and emotional support animals are not permitted.